 Republicans are laying out their climate action plan: 1.
 Lie 2.
 Deny 3.
 Repeat #ActOnClimate [LINK]

-WATCH: Senators from the party that told us smoking cigarettes is good for us is peddling their latest scam on the floor of the U.S. Senate: climate denial. #ActOnClimate [LINK]
+WATCH: Senators from the same party that told us smoking cigarettes is good for us is peddling their latest scam on the floor of the U.S. Senate: climate denial. #ActOnClimate [LINK]

 Millions of Americans are ready to #ActOnClimate because they know that climate change impacts our health, environment, and economy. @[TAG TARGET] is out of touch.
 [LINK]